sagihaider/sagihaider.github.io/_teaching/2019-spring-CE888.md

 After completing this module, students will be expected to:

-1. Understand the basics of the python data science stack (Pandas, Numpy, Sklearn) and Apache Spark.
+1. Understand the basics of the python data science and decision making

-2. Complement their statistical knowledge with resampling statistics (cross-validation, permutation tests, bootstrapping).
+2. Summary and re-sampling statistics (cross-validation, permutation tests, bootstrapping).

-3. Incorporate artificial intelligence and machine learning knowledge within data science.

-4. Be able to visualise and present models and data interpretations.

-5. Have a complete data science application available in an open source repository.
-Example application domains include, but are not limited to, data journalism, question answering, recommender systems, policy making, marketing and music generation.
+3. Predictive Modelling and related methods

+4. Recommender Systems

+5. Bandits

+6. Data Exploration: Clustering methods, Dimensionality Reduction, Data Transformation

+7. Dataset Shift and Transfer Learning

+8. Deep Learning for Images and Text (Convolution Neural Networks and Recurrent Neural Networks)

+9. Generative Models: Variational Auto-Encoders (VAEs) and Generative Adversarial Networks (GANs)